techlore/go-incognito/Scripts/Section 4/2_ Deskop Operating Systems.md

 Overall, Windows is the option to strike a balance between hardware capability and application availability, but it falls short in privacy.
 I am forced to use Windows to edit this, since Adobe refuses to support other operating systems that allow me to use my own optimized hardware.
-Gamers will also find it challenging to use other operating systems because of poor support.
+Gamers may also find it challenging to use other operating systems.
 For privacy, it’s well known that Windows tracks you and functions as spyware.
 In fact, they even handed over encrypted messages to the NSA at one point.
 If you need to use Windows either for work or entertainment, you can use tools like W10Privacy